CodersSquad-Classes/final-challenge-team-gofast/ARCHITECTURE.md

 For the graphical interface we are using the console and create an ASCII graphical interface.
 In order to have a better representation of the map and the game for the user, we will use a color system to differentiate the walls, the Pacman, the ghosts and the pellets.

 - Pacman will be represented in yellow with the following characters : @
-- The ghosts will be in different colors and represented with the following character : X
+- The ghosts will be in different colors ansd represented with the following character : X
 - The walls will be represented with " # " for the horizontal and for the vertical.
 - The pellets will be represented by classic points : .
 - The PowerPellets that can put pacman invincible will be representend by : O